jsh/git-scratch/README.md

     git-scratch [-b] [-r] [dirname]

+## DESCRIPTION

+    Create a scratch repo for experimentation.
+Include the empty, hidden file .gitkeep .

-Called with no args, the repo name is "scratch", so you can do this
+    The default repo name is "scratch", so you can do this:

         $ git scratch; cd $_

-## DESCRIPTION

     -b
         branched.
 Make master and davidian branches, each with a unique commit

     -r
         remote.
 Make "remote" repo ssh://localhost/<dirname>.git and a pair of local clones, <dirname> and <dirname>.clone